michaelwittig/hoerbox/README.md

 ## TODO

+- [ ] Store last play position and play from last position
 - [ ] Store volume and read value on start
-- [ ] Store last play position and play from last position
 - [ ] write empty file with TAG no if file is not found
+- [ ] fast forward / rewind
 - [ ] can we us the internal event system to connect I2C/RFID?